OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Developing-using-the-console.md

 echo Hello, Onion > /sys/class/leds/onion\:amber\:system/message
 ```

 Now watch your LED!
-If it's too fast or too slow, you can change the speed with the `delay` file that also gets created.
-E.g.
+If it's too fast or too slow, you can change the speed with the `delay` file that also gets created:

 ```
-root@Omega-12D9:~# cat /sys/class/leds/onion\:amber\:system/delay 50
+root@Omega-12D9:~# cat /sys/class/leds/onion\:amber\:system/delay
+50
 ```

 That's pretty fast!
 Let's slow it down a bit so that people like me who aren't experts can read it: